jhcooper/HWM/README.md

 This project was developed as part of a larger system and is based on the work of the contributors to the HWMDB (High Water Mark Database) project.
 The HWMDB is project through University of Delaware's Center for Environmental Monitoring & Analysis (CEMA).
+--NOTE add information about funding from the state of delaware

 For more information about CEMA and the HWMDB project, visit [cema.udel.edu](https://cema.udel.edu/).